-Council will grant a 100% rebate to the South Australian Scouts Association, Hawker Community Sports Centre, Quorn Health Services (Flinders House), Quorn Masonic Lodge No. 59, and Wirreanda Cottages Incorporated.
+Council will grant a 100% rebate to the Hawker Community Sports Centre, Quorn Health Services (Flinders House), Quorn Masonic Lodge No. 59 and Wirreanda Cottages Incorporated.

-Council will grant a 100% rebate to the Pichi Richi Railway Preservation Society Incorporated (a 100% rebate was granted in 2018-2019).
+Council will grant a 100% rebate to the Pichi Richi Railway Preservation Society Incorporated.